Time Will Pronounce

 Time Will Pronounce: The 1992 Commissions is a 1993 album by Michael Nyman, his eighteenth release.
 Nyman does not perform on the album, but he composed all the music, produced it, and wrote the liner notes.
-The album contains four compositions, each on a separate track.
+The album contains four compositions.
 The album is dedicated to the memory of Tony Simons, "friend, manager, and generous and courageous survivor."
 The album is named for the second and longest of the four works, the only one featuring a former member of the Michael Nyman Band, Elisabeth Perry.